ZhiyangQi/ZhiyangQi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-This is Zhiyang Qi(斉 志揚).
+This is Zhiyang Qi (斉 志揚).
 I’m currently a PhD student at The University of Electro-Communications under the supervision of <a href='https://www.inaba.aix.uec.ac.jp/'>Assoc.
 Prof. Michimasa Inaba</a>.

 # 🔥 News
+- *2024.06*: &nbsp;📑 I have completed a position paper for <a href='https://sites.google.com/view/yrrsds2024/home?authuser=0'>YRRSDS2024</a>, which will be held at Kyoto University on September 16-17.

+# 📖 Educations
+- *2023.04 - Now*, Ph.D. candidate in Informatics, The University of Electro-Communications.
+- *2021.04 - 2023.03*, M.S. in Informatics, The University of Electro-Communications.
+- *2015.09 - 2019.06*, B.S. in Software Engineering, Qingdao University of Science & Technology.

+# 🎖 Honors and Awards
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+- *2021.10* Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+- *2021.09* Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.

 # 📝 Publications